WSU-kduncan/ceg3120-kaitlynnewsad/git-guide.md

     - The files being removed have to be indentical to the tip of the branch, and no updates.
   - `git rm`
 - commit
   - Record the chnages to your repository.
 Use this after the `git add`
   - `git commit`
 - push
+  - Update remote refs along with associated objects
+  - `git push`
 - fetch
+  - Download objects and refs from another repository
+  - Can fetch from either a single named repository or URL
+  - `git fetch`
 - merge
 - pull
 - branch